 Is your kitchen in desperate need of a facelift?
 Bathrooms haven’t been remodeled since Bush was in the White House?
 (And we’re not saying which one!)
 With the warmer weather approaching, many homeowners are thinking of making minor and major home improvement projects.
 And for most, the cost will be prohibitive: The average kitchen remodel tops $60,000 and a bathroom overhaul can run $18,000.

 No worries, though!
 With some careful planning and smart choices, you can shave thousands off the cost of renovations.

-Here’s 7 terrific ways to save when remodeling.
+Here are 7 terrific ways to save when doing a home improvement project.

 1.)
 Don’t do a complete remodel

-It’s tempting to want to go all out once you’re remodeling, but unless structural damage demands that a room or area be completely gutted, there’s rarely a reason to start from scratch.
-Instead of knocking down walls and hallways, try to envision the outdated area with a fresh coat of paint, new light fixtures and some minor décor changes.
+It’s tempting to go all out once you’re remodeling.
+However, unless structural damage requires that a room or area be completely gutted, there’s rarely a reason to start from scratch.
+Don’t know down walls and hallways.
+Instead, try to envision the outdated area with a fresh coat of paint, new light fixtures and some minor décor changes.

 Is your kitchen a total blast from the past?
-Instead of giving it an overhaul, consider replacing the drawer handles and knobs, staining the cabinets and refacing the moldings.
-Perfecting old cabinets can be a full 50% less expensive than putting in brand new ones.
+Don’t give it an overhaul.
+Instead, consider replacing the drawer handles and knobs, staining the cabinets and refacing the moldings.
+Refinishing old cabinets can be a full 50% less expensive than putting in brand new ones.